-Any Village employee may be subject to disciplinary action because of the employee's failure or refusal to perform an tract of the second second second assigned duties in a manner acceptable to the Administrator.
+Any Village employee may be subject to disciplinary action because of the employee's failure or refusal to perform assigned duties in a manner acceptable to the Administrator.

 10.02 Verbal Warning.

 One method of disciplinary action is a verbal warning by the employee's department head or Administrator.
 The department head or Administrator shall document such verbal warning as to date, time, place, who is present, the reason for the verbal warning and the substance of the verbal warning.
 Documentation shall be placed in the employee's personnel file.